fillmember/fOSC/README.md

 3. Interface, Codes are cleaned & refined & well commented.
 Make further improvements easier.
 4. \#Bundle is accepted.

+## Get Started

+Just open fOSC dialog from plugin menu.
+Click start server and try send some message to it!
+(127.0.0.1, default port is 7000)

+Every OSC message received is represented as a Null Object in C4D.
+Its position & rotation are where fOSC store incoming data.

+X -> Y -> Z -> H -> P -> B

+six of them are stored in the current frame.

 ## Notice:

+- Each message should have 6 or less values, they can be integer or float.
+7th element and later will be ignored.

+	because I havn't find a logical way to map them.

+- Incoming message should only contains numbers ( 123 or 1.23 )

+	Doesn't support string ...yet.

-Numbers mapped to rotation are converted for cleaner result.
+- Numbers mapped to rotation are converted for cleaner result.

-examples:
+	for example:

-* integer 30 ---> 30 degree
+	integer 30 ---> 30 degree
-* float 3.14159 ---> 3.14159 degree (instead of 180 degree)
+	float 3.14159 ---> 3.14159 degree (instead of 180 degree)

 ## Tips
 1. Let fOSC create null objects for you, and use drive/driven(XPresso) to map to target objects.
 This can prevent unwanted hassles and messy tracks.